randy408/libspng/docs/chunk.md

 If `text` is NULL and `n_text` is non-NULL then `n_text` is set to the number of stored text chunks.

+Strings may be zero-length (single '\0' character) with the exception of `text.keyword`, all strings are guaranteed to be non-NULL.

 !!! note
     Due to the structure of PNG files it is recommended to call this function after `spng_decode_image()` to retrieve all text chunks.